|Lizard in the house.|

-Some readers have asked us how we manage to sit down and write almost everyday.
+Some readers have asked us how we manage to sit down and write almost every day.
 Actually, when we have interesting experiences, the words flow easily.
-When its quiet and we're feeling a need to stay put, it becomes more difficult, similar to the times when we lived in the US when life was fine but not necessarily interesting every day.
+When it’s quiet and we’re feeling a need to stay put, it becomes more difficult, similar to the times when we lived in the US when life was fine but not necessarily interesting each day.

 Here in Italy most days, as we sit on the veranda, I write while Tom does research in the background, to hopefully ensure any facts that we share are from reliable sources and as accurate as possible.
 At times, we falter in this area.
 Let’s face it; if we find information online, it’s certainly no guarantee that it’s accurate, even if found at reliable sites.

 How long does it take to write?
 Without photos, usually under two hours.
-With 12 photos or more, over two hours since photos are time consuming to insert into the blog.
-At times, when we've had over 20 photos, we've posted over a few day as Part 1 and Part 2.
+With 12 photos or more, over two hours since photos are time-consuming to insert into the blog.
+At times, when we’ve had over 20 photos, we’ve posted over a few days as Part 1 and Part 2.

-In reality, we have added advertisers to hopefully defray some of the costs of maintaining this blog over time.
+In reality, we have added advertisers to hopefully defray some of the costs of maintaining this site over the long haul.
 Clicking on any of our links if you so choose, rewards us in tiny increments, more like small change than in dollars.
-The price a reader would pay for any products they purchase through our site is the same price they'd pay going directly to that site on their own.
-Readers can still use any coupon codes they've discovered otherwise online.
+The price a reader would pay for any products they purchase through our site is the same price they’d pay going directly to that site on their own.
+Readers can still use any coupon codes they’ve otherwise discovered online.

-Our only photos opportunities while staying put, are any scenes we find appealing in the confines of our immediate neighborhood, some of which we've posted more than once.
-Normally, we only post newly taken photos rather than those from a past posts, although the scenery may be familiar.
+Our only photo opportunities while staying put, are any scenes we find appealing in the confines of our immediate neighborhood, some of which we’ve posted more than once.
+Normally, we only post newly taken photos rather than those from past posts, although the scenery may be familiar.

 What does it mean to us?
 There are several layers to this answer.
 Knowing that our family members always know where we are and can Skype us at any time, gives us peace of mind.
-Knowing that our friends, old and new can see what we're "up to" avoids the writing of endless descriptive email messages about our travels when all is described in detail in the blog.
+Knowing that our friends, old and new, can see what we’re “up to” avoids the writing of endless descriptive email messages about our travels when all are described here in detail.